 - 42.1.
 The entry into stock lending transactions or Repo Contracts for the account of a Subfund is permitted for the generation of additional income for the benefit of that Subfund, and hence for its Shareholders.
 'Stock Lending and Reverse Repurchase Transactions involve counterparty risk in that the borrower or seller may default on a loan or a transaction, become insolvent or otherwise be unable to meet, or refuse to honour, its obligations to sell (in the case of Reverse Repurchase Transactions) or return loaned or equivalent securities (in the case of Stock Lending).
 In this event, the relevant Fund could experience delays in recovering the securities, may not be able to recover the securities and may incur a capital loss which might result in a reduction in the net asset value of the Fund. - 42.2.
 The specific method of stock lending permitted in this section is in fact not a transaction which is a loan in the normal sense.
 Rather it is an arrangement of the kind described in section 263B of the Taxation of Chargeable Gains Act 1992, under which the lender transfers securities to the borrower otherwise than by way of sale and the borrower is to transfer those securities, or securities of the same type and amount, back to the lender at a later date.
-In accordance with good market practice, a separate transaction by way of transfer of assets is also involved for the purpose of providing collateral to the "lender" to cover him against the risk that the future transfer back of the securities may not be satisfactorily completed.
+In accordance with good market practice, a separate transaction by way of transfer of assets is also involved for the purpose of providing collateral to the "lender" to cover it against the risk that the future transfer back of the securities may not be satisfactorily completed.
 Collateral may be in the form of cash or other acceptable collateral as set out in this prospectus. - 42.3.
 The stock lending permitted by this section may be exercised by a Sub-fund when it reasonably appears to a Sub-fund to be appropriate to do so with a view to generating additional income with an acceptable degree of risk. - 42.4.
 The Company or the Depositary at the request of the Company may enter into a stock lending arrangement of the kind described in section 263B of the Taxation of Chargeable Gains Act 1992 (without extension by section 263C), but only if all the terms of the agreement under which securities are to be reacquired by the Depositary for the account of a Sub-fund, are in a form which is acceptable to the Depositary and are in accordance with good market practice, the counterparty meets the criteria set out in COLL 5.4.4, and collateral is obtained to secure the obligation of the counterparty.
 Collateral must be acceptable to the Depositary, adequate and sufficiently immediate. - 42.5.
 The Depositary must ensure that the value of the collateral at all times is at least equal to the value of the securities transferred by the Depositary plus a premium.
-This duty may be regarded as satisfied in respect of collateral the validity of which is about to expire or has expired where the Depositary takes reasonable care to determine that sufficient collateral will again be transferred at the latest by the close of business on the day of expiry. - 42.6.
-Any agreement for transfer at a future date of securities or of collateral (or of the equivalent of either) may be regarded, for the purposes of valuation under the COLL
+This duty may be regarded as satisfied in respect of collateral the validity of which is about to expire or has expired where the Depositary takes reasonable care to determine that sufficient collateral will again be transferred at the latest by the close of business on the day of expiry.